Educational Theatre, All Grades, and English, 7-12 (MA)

 - Plan a program of study that integrates other academic options and opportunities (e.g. study abroad, honors courses, co-curricular and professional activities, minors, etc.)

-- Be aware of and adhere to the policies, procedures, and deadlines that guide undergraduate study (e.g. drop/add, registration, pass/fail option, etc.)
+- Be aware of and adhere to the policies, procedures, and deadlines that guide academic study (e.g. drop/add, registration, pass/fail option, etc.)

-- Initiate meetings and actively prepare for advising meetings by bringing a planned schedule and concerns and/or questions for discussion
+- Initiate advising meetings and actively prepare for them by bringing a planned schedule and concerns and/or questions for discussion

 - Be familiar with school/university student services and resources and actively seek assistance when needed